coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    :n:`@dirpath.{* @ident__implicit. }@qualid` or
    :n:`{* @ident__implicit. }@qualid`
    (that is, matches where the implicit part is empty).
-If the name exactly matches in multiple `-R` or `-Q` options, the file corresponding to the most recent `-R` or `-Q` is used.
-If there is no exact match, the matches from the most recent `-R` or `-Q` are selected.
+If the name exactly matches in multiple `-R` or `-Q` options, the file corresponding to the last `-R` or `-Q` specified is used.
+(In :cmd:`Print LoadPath`, that's the first match from the top.)

+   If there is no exact match, the matches from the last `-R` or `-Q` are selected.
 If this results in a unique match, the corresponding file is selected.
 If this results in several matches, it is an error.
-The difference between the `-R` and the `-Q` option is that non-exact matches are allowed for `-Q` only if `From` is present, that is if a prefix is given.
+The difference between the `-R` and the `-Q` option is that non-exact matches are allowed for `-Q` only if `From` is present.
 Matching is done when the script is compiled or processed rather than when its .vo file is loaded.  .vo files use fully-qualified names.

-   Note that if the same logical name is given by multiple `-R` or `-Q` options, the last one specified is used.
-The output of :cmd:`Print LoadPath` will show both options in last to first order (i.e., `Require` uses the first match from the top).

    We recommend you use `-R` only to refer to files in the same package.
 Use `-Q` (if necessary) to refer to files in a different package.